JordanMicahBennett/Smart-Ai-Pothole-Detector------Powered-by-Tensorflow-TensorRT-on-Google-Colab-and-or-Jetson-Nano/README.md

 *   This project by Jordan essentially converts jhasuman's neural network based desktop pothole detector above (fp32 aka single precision floating point/32 bits), to jetson nano neural network based pothole detector (fp16 half precision floating point 16 bits). (**Purpose of which is to add the jetson nano with the trained half precision pothole detector to my car, and perhaps offer to others for sale?**)

-*   In addition, the first 4 steps in the Alternative Instructions below were added by Jordan, and other steps modified to align with custom pothole model, to this [original blog/colab code](https://www.dlology.com/blog/how-to-run-keras-model-on-jetson-nano/).

 # Success
 There were lots of head scratching moments, but the tensorRT/jetson nano-mini computer version works fine, with seemingly similar accuracy to full Desktop version, as seen [in Part B/4 Prediction](https://colab.research.google.com/drive/1kGV8DXJ7RwQtCDmd2QOc80Bll5n24Ftp#scrollTo=ZrHyjN_Cvk4Z&line=14&uniqifier=1).